 The VCT@WORK initiative is part of the ILO’s efforts to enable workers to know their HIV status and seek treatment, if necessary.

-The VCT@WORK initiative, (voluntary counselling and testing) is part of the ILO’s efforts to achieve Millennium Development Goal 6 and the global target of reaching 15 million people living with HIV with lifesaving antiretroviral treatment by 2015, as set out in the 2011 United Nations General Assembly Political Declaration on HIV/AIDS.
+It contributes to the achievement of the global target of providing antiretroviral treatment to 15 million people living with HIV by 2015, as set out in the 2011 United Nations General Assembly Political Declaration on HIV/AIDS.